HiPhish/cl-cmark/README.rst

 be nice to have, but they are by no means blockers for a stable release.
 Here is a list of the remaining tasks:

-- Recoverable errors, e.g. if a node needs to be an orphan offer a restart that orphans the node
 - Maybe custom printed representation for node classes?
 - Two extra sub-classes of `node`; `parent-node` (has slot `children`) and `child-node` (has slot `parent`).
 The concrete node classes will then inherit